bobk48/Raspberry-Pi-5-OS/README.md

 in the file remote_print.docx.

 I've also added an extra chapter for your use on the git command, and GitHub.
 It's in the file Extra_git.docx.
 I hope it's useful for you!
+I've also included an In-Chapter Exercise solutions file for it, named Extra_git-ICE_ans.docx.

 * The website for this book at Taylor & Francis is as follows-